John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

        VAST Petrale CW NOCV Biomass Other Regions n_x = 300.R
 <br><br>
 3\.
-The raw data (DatG) was compared with VAST grid results using bubble plots and areas with the highest catch in the Petrale Winter Fishery were found:
+The raw data (DatG) was compared for consistence with VAST grid results using bubble plots and areas with the highest catch in the Petrale Winter Fishery were found:

        Find VAST Areas with Highest Petrale Winter Fishing Catch.R